 APPENDIX 4 BEST PRACTICE TEMPLATES FOR SHARING DATA BETWEEN PARTIES.

-The spreadsheet attached here at Appendix 4 is a template designed to assist Parties in meeting their Obligations in respect of Unregistered Customers.
+This spreadsheet is a template designed to assist Parties in meeting their Obligations in respect of Unregistered Customers.
 Parties should find this useful for tracking higher volumes of Unregistered Customers through to being resolved, for lower volumes of Unregistered Customers this method of tracking may not be necessary.
 This is included as reference material and does not form part of DCUSA legal drafting.
-The purpose if the spreadsheet is so that informationabout Unregistered Customers, including Customer data and information about the Unregistered Customers can be shared bilaterally between the Distributor and the Customer’s Supplier.
+The purpose of this spreadsheet is to provide a common template for the sharing of information bilaterally between the Distributor and the Customer’s Supplier about Unregistered Customers( including Customer data).
 This should improve customer service for those Customers genuinely trying to get a supply contract and help identify any Customers who appear more reluctant to enter into a contract.

+The description of each column in the above spreadsheet is set out below.